SkilineXD/jsg/README.md

 Installation
 ===============================
 JSG installation is very simple.
-All need is to reference JavaScript files in your page (HTML file) and load page in your favority browser.
+All you need is to reference JavaScript files in your page (HTML file) and load page in your favority browser.

 For example, add the below code in your page